 Interested in learning French?
-Your options for study are many.
-Fortunately for those that require the convenience afforded by digital methods, this includes a great number of apps.
+Well, you’re in luck because there are many options for French learning resources available.
+Fortunately, for those that require the convenience afforded by digital methods, this includes a great number of apps.

-We’ve tested a ton of these resources ourselves and have seen that the quality of apps out there is as varied as their number.
-This list attempts to highlight some of the best in specific categories but makes no claim to be exhaustive.
-Instead, it will hopefully help you narrow your options and find the ones that fit your needs.
+We’ve tested lots of these resources ourselves and have come to the conclusion that the quality of apps out there is as varied as their number.
+This list attempts to highlight some of the best apps in specific categories but it makes no claim to be exhaustive.
+But hopefully, this list may help you narrow your options and find the ones that fit your needs.

 Best Course for Speaking and Listening Skills: Pimsleur